Dr Maria Bellringer, Associate Director, Gambling and Addictions Research Centre, Auckland University of Technology

 Steve is also a practitioner of Radical Exposure Therapy (Tapping Therapy) trained by Dr Laurie McKinnon , and Brainspotting, trained by Dr Roby Abeles.
 Private Practice offers one on one and relationship counselling, Interventions and currently facilitating Mens and Women’s Yallom Process Groups.

-Christine Palmer is a Lecturer in Nursing at the Queensland University of Technology (QUT).
+Christine Palmer is a Lecturer in Nursing at the University of the Sunshine Coast.
 She is a mental health nurse with extensive experience in child, adolescent and adult inpatient and community care.
 She has also worked in private practice, operating from a person-centred, trauma-informed approach.